tmcquate/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADMSInvitation.md

 ### -InvitedUserType
 The userType of the user being invited.
 By default, this is Guest.
-You can invite as Member if you're are company administrator.
+You can invite as Member if you're a company administrator.

 ```yaml
 Type: String